parmeet54/linux/README.md

 ## Assignment 1
 #### by Parmeet Singh

+**note: makefile and cmpe281-1.c were retrieved from https://github.com/mlarkin2015/linux/tree/master/cmpe283 , as by the time of the submission the files were not available through canvas.**

 In this assignment, we write a build kernel module that queries the VMX features present in our CPU.

 The 5 features queried are: